d0tTino/Culture/scripts/README.md

 Launches the vLLM OpenAI-compatible API server with sane defaults.
 The script exposes the `VLLM_MODEL`, `VLLM_PORT`, and `VLLM_SWAP_SPACE` environment variables to customize the model, port, and swap space size.
+By default, the server listens on port `8001`.

 Usage:
 ```bash